hemaizizineb/Task3-Health_Disease-predection-codealpha/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 👥 Authors
-- Your Name - Initial work
+- Hemaizi syrine - Initial work

 ## 🙏 Acknowledgments
 - UCI Machine Learning Repository for the dataset